-Hearing Loss in Princeton, NJ
+Hearing Loss in Princeton and Monroe, NJ

 Located in the Central New Jersey area, and serving the communities of Princeton, Plainsboro and other nearby cities, Princeton Otolaryngology Associates specializes in audiology.
 If you live in New Jersey and have a hearing issue, come visit our audiologists, Karen K. Herring, M.S.
 CCC-A and Dr. Rajool Dave, Au.
 D, CCC-A, who will examine your hearing problem, find its cause and determine the best treatment.

 Many individuals are surprised to find out that hearing loss is not only the third most common health problem in the United States, but that this health problem also on the rise.
 Currently, around 20 percent of all adults have reported some level of hearing loss with nearly 3 percent of all school children dealing with some form of hearing impairment.
 Those that are struggling with these medical issues will immediately notice a loss in their quality of life, a difficulty with conversations, and potentially even an inability to maintain a career.